tinacms/tina.io/content/blog/a-b-test-with-tina.md

 }
 ```

-Then we need to set the path for the A/B test content we can set that to `content/ab-tests` and set the format to JSON.
+Then we need to set the path for the A/B test content.
+We can set that to `content/ab-tests` and set the format to JSON.

 ```jsx
 {